erichoracek/Motif/README.md

 ### Dynamic theme appliers

 To enable dynamic theming, where you would normally use the theme class application methods on `MTFTheme` for a single theme, you should instead use the identically-named methods on `MTFDynamicThemeApplier` when you wish to have more than one theme.
-This enables you to easily re-apply a new theme to your entire interface just by changing the `theme` property on your `MTFThemeApplier`.
+This enables you to easily re-apply a new theme to your entire interface just by changing the `theme` property on your `MTFDynamicThemeApplier`.

 ```objective-c
 // We're going to default to the light theme